Safe-DS/DSL/packages/safe-ds-vscode/README.md

 2. **Open VS Code**.
 3. **Open the command palette** (Menu bar > View > Command Palette).
 4. **Type `Install the Safe-DS Runner`**.
+5. Select where to install the Safe-DS Runner.
-5. **Press Enter**.
+6. **Press Enter**.
 Installation may take a few minutes, since it downloads and installs several large libraries like PyTorch.

 ## Documentation